List of University of California, Los Angeles people

 - Yang Chuan-kwang (also known as C.K.
 Yang) – former world-record holder in the decathlon, silver medalist in the decathlon in the 1960 Summer Olympics; first man to score over 9,000 points (using the tables at the time)[329]

-- Kevin Young – Olympic gold medalist in track and field, current world record holder 400 meters hurdles
+- Kevin Young – Olympic gold medalist in track and field, current world record holder in 400 meters hurdles

 Volleyball